elm/elm-lang.org/src/guide/chapters/model-the-problem.md

 This defines a new type `Visibility` with exactly three possible values: `All`, `Active`, or `Completed`.
 This means that if you pass in something with type `Visibility` it must be one of these three things!

 We use **case-expressions** to do different things depending on which value we are working with.
-It is pretty similar to the switch-statements in JavaScript, but a case-expression does not have fall through, so you don't need to say `break` everywhere to make things sane.
+It is pretty similar to the switch-statements in JavaScript, but a case-expression does not have fall through, so you don&rsquo;t need to say `break` everywhere to make things sane.

 ```elm
 toString : Visibility -> String